 It will be tough for buyers to imagine themselves with your land if it doesn’t stir their imagination.
 If there’s a lot of overgrown foliage or trash, then you’ll only make a negative first impression.
 Even if your land is in a good location and price, you’ll find that presentation matters if you want to get offers.
 People may be ignoring your land because you didn’t make it presentable.

 Even a simple cleaning and trimming of your property can make all the difference.
-Make sure to do this before you go on a photography session and list the property for sale.
+Make sure to do this before you go on a real estate photography session and list the property for sale.
 When the land looks inviting, then buyers can begin seeing more of its potential.

 Take the Necessary Steps